colelarsen/fileConverter/README.md

 # fileConverter

+Perform the following command in command line at file location `npm install fs csv-parse'

 ```
 Arg1 = h: to convert permission set matrix to rows
 Arg1 = 0: to convert permission set matrix to rows